xia-lab/MicrobiomeAnalystR/README.md

 ### MicrobiomeAnalyst Workflow

 To showcase how to utilize MicrobiomeAnalystR , we provide a detailed tutorial to perform a comprehensive end-to-end workflow from raw sequence data preprocessing to knowledge-based analysis.
 The dataset showcased in the tutorial consists of a subset of pediatric IBD stool samples obtained from the Integrative Human Microbiome Project Consortium (https://ibdmdb.org/).
-The tutorial is available as a PDF [here]() and is also available inside the R package as a vignette.
+The tutorial is available inside the R package as a vignette.

 ## Tutorials